Search by Keyword

 The entire song is in 4/4 time with the exception of measure seven of the conclusion, which is in 6/8 time.
 This measure is driven by the descending harmonized phrase “is equal to the” while the added single piano notes now descend with the melody line.
 Measure eight now ends the staccato piano triads which are replaced by flowing piano chords and lush orchestration as the harmonized word “love” is heard.
 As the orchestral score plays its descending chords, Paul sings the final lyric “you make” as Ringo's drums kick in again with a simple drum fill as a segue to the remaining four measures of the conclusion.
 These measures include the swelling orchestral score, bass, a tasty guitar line, harmonized “aah” vocals, and a simple drum beat played at half speed to what was heard in the rest of the song.
 Ringo adds drum fills in measures fourteen and fifteen as the final ringing orchestral chord of measure sixteen brings the “Abbey Road” medley to an impressive conclusion.

 On October 1st, 1969, the final recorded Beatles album was released in America, simply titled "Abbey Road."
 "The End" is the tenth track on side two of the album and the eighth and final named track of the long medley that takes up the majority of the second side of the album.
 The "Abbey Road" album took only three weeks to jump into the top spot on the Billboard album chart, raking in a total of eleven weeks in the #1 position.
-The album first appeared on compact disc on October 10th, 1987, and then as a re-mastered release on September 9th, 2009.
+The album first appeared on compact disc on October 10th, 1987, and then as a remastered release on September 9th, 2009.
+On September 27th, 2019, a 50th Anniversary edition of the album was released on CD and 180-gram vinyl.

 October 28th, 1996 was the release date for the compilation album “Anthology 3,” the third and final release of the Anthology series.
 An interesting mix of “The End” concluded this set, which began at the drum solo section of the song, complete with the never-before-heard lead guitar rehearsal and tambourine overdub, moving into the rest of the song with the guitar solos and orchestra overdub high in the mix.
 As with the first two “Anthology” sets, it reached #1 on the Billboard album chart.